Aguafrommars/TheIdServer/README.md

 ## OIDC Certification test result

 The server pass the [oidcc-basic-certification-test-plan]( https://www.certification.openid.net/plan-detail.html?plan=ZKco5LJhicIlT&public=true) with some warnings.
-It's not yet certified and we need your help to pay the certification fees, please sponsor this project.
+It's not yet certified and we need your help to pay the [certification fee](https://openid.net/certification/fees/), please sponsor this project.